-COMMENTARY
+4 COMMENTARY

-Bill C-63 received light media attention following its introduction in the House of Commons for first reading on 10 December 2009.
+Bill C-63, the predecessor to Bill C-24, received light media attention following its original introduction in the House of Commons for first reading on 10 December 2009, during the 2nd Session of the 40th Parliament.
 General support for the proposed legislation was expressed by B.C.
-Premier Gordon Campbell and West Vancouver Mayor Pamela Goldsmith Jones, although others raised some concerns.
+Premier Gordon Campbell and West Vancouver Mayor Pamela Goldsmith Jones, 12 although others raised some concerns.

-Although the Squamish First Nation has spearheaded the proposed amendments to the FNCIDA and views the introduction of Bill C-63 as a significant step forward in promoting economic development on reserve lands, an article appearing in Pique Newsmagazine on 15 December 2009 suggests that it feels the bill did not go far enough.
+Although the Squamish First Nation has spearheaded the proposed amendments to the FNCIDA and views the introduction of Bill C-24 as a significant step forward in promoting economic development on reserve lands, an article appearing in Pique Newsmagazine on 15 December 200913 suggests that it feels the bill did not go far enough.
 In that article, Squamish Nation Chief Gibby Jacob is quoted as stating that the proposed legislation "... still falls short of allowing them to compete on a level playing field in the growing Vancouver real estate market."
 Chief Jacob is also asking the federal government to allow the Squamish Nation to "enact a Property Transfer Tax, which would be similar to the province's rates."
-This request stems from a consultant's report presented to the Squamish Nation, in which it is proposed that a property tax regime harmonized with those applicable off reserves would eliminate tax competition and provide the Squamish Nation with an essential stream of revenue to support an on-reserve regulatory regime.
+This request stems from a consultant's report presented to the Squamish Nation, 14 in which it is proposed that a property tax regime harmonized with those applicable off reserves would eliminate tax competition and provide the Squamish Nation with an essential stream of revenue to support an on-reserve regulatory regime.

-In an opinion piece appearing in the Vancouver Sun on 16 December 2009, Jon Kesselman (Canada Research Chair in Public Finance, Simon Fraser University) argues that, despite assertions by the Department of Indian Affairs and Northern Development, the establishment of certainty of title alone would not sufficiently address differences in the value of leaseholds on First Nations reserves relative to off-reserve lands.
+In an opinion piece appearing in the Vancouver Sun on 16 December 2009, 15 Jon Kesselman (Canada Research Chair in Public Finance, Simon Fraser University) argues that, despite assertions by the Department of Indian Affairs and Northern Development, the establishment of certainty of title alone would not sufficiently address differences in the value of leaseholds on First Nations reserves relative to off-reserve lands.
 In his view, these differences cannot be attributed solely to title uncertainty.
 Rather, he proposes that differences in market valuation are more directly attributable to uncertainties on reserve lands in relation to local governance and the lack of effective input into decisions on taxation, public services, land use and bylaws.
 As a possible solution to this issue, he proposes that First Nations governments allow leaseholders on reserve lands to operate their own administration, make local taxing and servicing decisions as well as bylaws, and pay property taxes to senior governments.